M1ck4/MichaelAngel.io/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and submit a pull request.

 License

-This project is licensed under the MIT License.
+This project is licensed under the **Creative Commons Non-Commercial License**.
+You may copy and redistribute the material in any medium or format, adapt, remix, transform, and build upon the material for non-commercial purposes only.
+You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-Contact
+For more details, please refer to the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 For any inquiries or issues, please contact the developer Acknowledgments